 Led by conductor Gretta Taylor since 1974, the Marionettes Chorale is one of the Caribbean’s leading performing arts groups and a national icon in Trinidad & Tobago.
 The first choir to be formed in newly independent Trinidad and Tobago in 1963 — and still the longest-surviving in the country — it quickly distinguished itself in Trinidad and Tobago’s Music Festival and internationally.
 The Youth Chorale was launched in 1995, followed by the Children’s Choir in 2012.
 The organisation was officially incorporated as a non-profit in Trinidad & Tobago in 2005, and has been sponsored since 1972 by bpTT.
 The 120-odd singers of these three community choirs, and most of their multi-generational artistic and production teams, are entirely volunteer.

 The choir has toured extensively in Britain, the Caribbean, and North and Central America, receiving standing ovations from capacity audiences at prestigious venues like St Martin-in-the-Fields in London and the Hall of the Americas in Washington.
 At home, the Marionettes have hosted visiting choirs: the senior chorale appeared with the Carnegie Mellon choir (Ohio, USA), and the Youth Chorale with the Juniata College Choir (Pennsylvania, USA).
 The choir hosted visiting young string players from the UK who formed part of their 45th anniversary orchestra and again for Carmen in 2011; two string players also joined them for the 2014 and 2015 productions of Les Misérables.

 The Marionettes regularly raises funds for charity, and in the last 10 years has donated nearly TT$3 million to Trinidad and Tobago charities, in aid of victims of domestic violence, regional hurricane relief efforts, cancer treatment and prevention, mentoring and rehabilitation programmes for at-risk youth, care for those with HIV/AIDS and the terminally ill, and the restoration of national monuments.

 Over the years, many children’s and school choirs have guested at Marionettes concerts.
 In 1995, the Youth Chorale was formed to give young performers a serious musical outlet and environment.
-Featuring up to 100 members from over 50 schools nationwide, they now are joined by the Children’s Choir, formed in 2012.
-The nearly 100 talented youngsters across the two choirs – among them Music Festival, Panorama and Junior Calypso Monarch winners – are singers, dancers, actors, choreographers and instrumentalists who also have been outstanding exam performers, some going on to win national and international scholarships like the prestigious Rhodes, Commonwealth and Fulbright awards.
+They now are joined by the Children’s Choir, formed in 2012.
+The nearly 100 talented youngsters across the two choirs, from over 50 schools, are singers, dancers, actors, choreographers and instrumentalists who also have been outstanding exam performers, some going on to win national and international scholarships like the prestigious Rhodes, Commonwealth and Fulbright awards.
+Among them are also Music Festival, Panorama, and Junior Calypso Monarch winners.
 The Youth Chorale and Children’s Choir are vital social tool, and a wonderful setting in which young people can grow and explore their talents while making new friends and finding new mentors.

 Under Taylor’s leadership, the choir has developed a repertoire that spans a wide range of musical styles, from 16th-century Gabrieli to 20th-century Messiaen, as well as spirituals, gospel, international folk songs, calypso, opera, musical theatre, and full-length productions like Carmen; and Les Misérables.
 It has always championed Trinidad and Tobago’s music, which it has performed extensively on overseas tours.